mtth/layer2/doc/api.md

 + `err` {Error} The error that caused this.

 Emitted when something went wrong.
-Currently the main cause is packet truncation (if the `maxPacketSize` parameter is too small).
+Currently the main cause is frame truncation (if the `maxFrameSize` parameter is too small).

 #### Event: 'fetch'

-Emitted each time a batch of packets is fetched from the underlying resource.
+Emitted each time a batch of frames is fetched from the underlying resource.

 + `batchUsage` {Number} Fraction of batch size used.
-This should be kept consistently under 1 in order to avoid filling up PCAP's buffer and losing packets there.
+This should be kept consistently under 1 in order to avoid filling up PCAP's buffer and losing frames there.
 + `bufferUsage` {Number} Fraction of the buffer used.
 This is only minimally useful for live streams, as we are guaranteed that the internal buffer will not overflow (the size is chosen appropriately w.r.t the underlying PCAP